natanfudge/fabric-docs/docs/Modding-Tutorials/Miscellaneous/building_mod_basics.md

 # Building a Mod Pt.
 1 - Basics (DRAFT)

-By falseresync, donâ€™t change pls.
+By falseresync, don't change pls.

-In this tutorial Iâ€™ll show you all of the basics of the modding through the creation of a real working mod\!
+In this tutorial I'll show you all of the basics of the modding through the creation of a real working mod\!
 By the end of the tutorial you would be able to create items, blocks, give them textures and make them craftable.